 The post office finally closed in the 1970s, but still, the General Store remained opened for a number of years.

-In 1987, the Bureau of Land Management acquired the land that was once the Mexican Land Grant and the area became the part of the San Pedro Riparian National Conservation Area (NCA,) designated as such is November, 1988.
+In 1987, the Bureau of Land Management acquired the land that was once the Mexican Land Grant and the area became the part of the San Pedro Riparian National Conservation Area (NCA,) designated as such is November 1988.
 The word “riparian” refers to an area where plants and animals thrive because of the availability of water and the NCA’s primary purpose is to protect and enhance the desert riparian ecosystem.

 The Montezuma Hotel, which stood just south of the Adobe Commercial Building, was torn down when Highway 82 was built.
 Today, all that’s left of the old hotel are portions of the old foundation.